-The NCUA and FDIC requirements for managing third party relationships (aka vendors) is fairly straight-forward.
+The NCUA and FDIC requirements for managing third party relationships (a.k.a. vendors) are fairly straight-forward.
 The problems with meeting compliance, and protecting an institution, arise when dealing with multiple vendors for critical services.
 Different financial reports, security audit reports, reputation factors, etc etc etc.

 - Vendor Details—who they are, who owns them, where are the located, the basics.